Daniel-KM/Omeka-S-module-BlockPlus/README.md

 - [ ] Integrate sidebar forms for block Showcase
 - [ ] Auto-create asset when image is uploaded in a Html field.
 - [ ] Update site of mirror page to get good url for $resource->siteUrl().
-- [ ] Merge PageDate with upstream PageDateTime.
+- [x] Merge PageDate with upstream PageDateTime.
+- [ ] Use new events "sort-config" and "view.sort-selector" to order item in item sets.

 Warning